 12.1.
-For any web page, pricing information must be displayed for premium-rated services or when a mobile network operator prescribes specific advice of charge requirements.
-For these services, where there is a call-to-action, pricing information must be clearly and prominently displayed adjacent to the call-to-action.
+For any web page, pricing information must does not need to be displayed for premium-rated services which are free or which are billed at standard rates, provided that the or when a mobile network operator does not prescribes any specific advice of charge requirements.
+For all other these services, where there is a call-to-action, pricing information must be clearly and prominently displayed adjacent to the call-to-action.